nextscript/PyGuardDNS/README.md

 The blocklist schema stores update metadata such as `last_successful_update`, `last_failed_update`, `last_error`, `last_rule_count`, `last_unique_rule_count`, `last_sha256`, `etag`, `last_modified`, `duplicate_rule_count`, and `import_report`.

+The `From List` preset picker in the Blocklist Manager uses built-in presets.
+No external `adlist.txt` file is required at runtime.

 ## Profiles and Clients

 Clients can be assigned to a profile by IP address or CIDR range.
 A profile can have its own rules, blocklists, service blocks, SafeSearch settings, and YouTube Restricted Mode.
 This makes it possible to apply different DNS policies to specific devices or groups in the network.